Rafael Simón Urbina: Early battles

 Implicated in a 1919 conspiracy to overthrow President Gómez, he spent four years participating in guerrilla warfare from the mountains of his native Falcón State.
 He went into exile in 1923, in Havana and Barranquilla, before returning in 1925, following an amnesty.
 A new attempt to overthrow Gómez in 1928 saw Urbina deported to Barranquilla, where he was imprisoned pending extradition, but escaped.

 In 1929, he led the taking of Fort Amsterdam in Curaçao and the kidnapping of the Dutch governor, Leonard Albert Fruytier, in another failed attempt to overthrow Gómez involving 250 men with the support of Venezuelan communists, including Gustavo Machado Morales and Miguel Otero Silva.
 They plundered weapons, ammunition and the treasury of the island and hauled the governor off to Venezuela on the stolen American ship Maracaibo.
-The revolutionaries landed at La Vela de Coro (Falcón State), but were defeated by Gómez forces led by General Leon Jurado and the raid ended in failure.
+The revolutionaries landed at La Vela de Coro (Falcón State), but were defeated by Gómez's forces led by General Leon Jurado and the raid ended in failure.

 In 1930, exiled in Mexico, Urbina established relations with personalities like General Saturnino Cedillo, General Perez Treviño and General Arturo Bernal, who offered to support his plans for a new invasion of Venezuela.
 In October 1931, along with 137 Mexican braceros and eight Venezuelans, he landed at Puerto Gutiérrez (Falcón State) and captured the city of Capatárida before being defeated once more by the troops of general Leon Jurado, after which he fled the country again.